frivajica/frivajica/README.md

 I'm a happily tech dabbler, focused on React, extensive experience in Vue3 and familiar with Back-End technologies.

 Love working with data.
-I've had the opportunity to provide solutions that have facilitated the workflow of my colleagues, allowing them to make clearer decisions based upon large volumes of data.
+I've had the opportunity to build dashboard solutions that have facilitated the workflow of my colleagues, allowing them to make clearer decisions based upon large volumes of data.

-Spent some time auditing in the past.

-I really love building, improving and software efficient.
+Spent some time auditing in the past and I really love building, improving software and increasing efficiency.

 ## 💻 Some tech I've had my hands on